damarsimple/Uwucraft/README.md

 ## Uwucraft

-Uwucraft is website for minecraft server
+Uwucraft is website for minecraft server built using Laravel as backend and React as FrontEnd

 ## Preparing

 if you already clone the repos you need to edit .env file and the model to fit your need e.g database table and server ip and port for query and websender

-then instal AuthMe,Vault,EssentialsX,Websender and Uwucraft Plugin to your server ! change config to fit your need !
+After that instal AuthMe,Vault,EssentialsX,Websender and Uwucraft Plugin to your server ! change config to fit your need !

 ## Game Server Dependency